 Burden is one of the most critical geometric parameters of blasting.
-Burden is considered to have the greatest influence on blast results.
-[23-25] For any given set of conditions, there exists a burden, which may be termed as "Critical Burden," where the strata get fractured without displacement.
-According to Rustan et al. (1983)[26] critical burden is an important factor when describing blastability nature of any rock.
-They recommended 40-90% of critical burden as the maximum acceptable burden for satisfactory results.
+Burden is considered to have the greatest influence on blast results (Allsman, 1960; Singh and Sastry, 1987; Singh et al., 1986).
+For any given set of conditions, there exists a burden, which may be termed as "Critical Burden", where the strata gets fractured without displacement.
+According to Rustan et al. (1983) critical burden is an important factor when describing blastability nature of any rock.
+They recommended 40 to 90 % of critical burden as the maximum acceptable burden for satisfactory results.
 When the burden falls below its optimum value, then the effectiveness of strain energy increases and gaseous energy decreases.
 For very small burdens, strain wave fracturing occurs so rapidly in front of the blasthole that, much of the gaseous energy is lost to the atmosphere resulting in excessive throw of rock (fly rock).

-In multirow blasts, it is essential to keep the front row burden low in order to achieve proper burden relief and displacement, so that subsequent rows are blasted over smoothly, without any problems.
-[27] Otherwise, there is a possibility of encountering more fly rock and ground vibrations, in addition to undesired toe formation (Figure 10).
+In multi-row blasts, it is essential to keep the front row burden low in order to achieve proper burden relief and displacement, so that subsequent rows are blasted over smoothly, without any problems (Hagan, 1983).
+Otherwise, there is a possibility of encountering more fly rock and ground vibrations, in addition to undesired toe formation (Figure 10).